Youth sports teams encourage physical fitness, teamwork, communication, and self-confidence. But they often come with a hefty price tag.

 But for other parents, carpools can make a lot of sense, especially if your child plays on a travel team with lots of away games.

-By taking turns driving, you’ll save on gas and your little athlete will get extra time to bond with teammates to and from games or practices.
+By taking turns driving, you’ll save on gas and your little athlete will get extra bonding time with teammates to and from games or practices.